 Wrongful deaths occur when an individual’s life is tragically cut short due to the careless, reckless, or intentional actions of another.
 These incidents can arise in various circumstances, many of which could have been prevented.
 Some of the most common causes include:

 - Automobile accidents.
-Fatal crashes often result from drunk driving, distracted driving, speeding, or other negligent behaviors on the road.
+Fatal crashes often result from drunk driving, distracted driving,

 - Medical malpractice.
 Mistakes such as misdiagnosis, surgical errors, or failure to provide timely treatment can lead to preventable deaths.